PaytmLabs/nerve/README.md

 # Prerequisites
-NERVE will install all prerequisites for you automatically (b y using `install/setup.sh` script). it comes with a Dockerfile for your convenience, or, if you prefer, you could install it on a Server (CentOS 7.x and Ubuntu 18.x were tested)
+NERVE will install all prerequisites for you automatically if you choose the Server installation (CentOS 7.x and Ubuntu 18.x were tested) (by using `install/setup.sh` script).
+It also comes with a Dockerfile for your convenience.

 Keep in mind, NERVE requires python 3.x and libraries such as python-nmap, requests, etc. and needs root access for the initial setup.